• English

-Mentuherkhepshef was the son of Ramesses IX and is said to have been the only prince after the sons of Ramesses II to have a burial place in a decorated royal tomb at the Valley of the Kings.
-His Tomb KV19 is believed to have been intended for Ramesses Setherkhepshef who was to be crowned as Ramesses VII, but later on, it became the property and resting place of Mentuherkhepshef.
+Mentuherkhepshef was the son of Ramesses IX and is said to have been the only prince after the sons of Ramesses II to be buried in a decorated royal tomb at the Valley of the Kings.
+His tomb, KV19, is believed to have been intended for Ramesses Setherkhepshef, who was to be crowned as Ramesses VII, but it later became the property and resting place of Mentuherkhepshef.

 mentuherkhepshef-ask-aladdin